dashg-enterprises/cloud-manager-template/README.md

-# cloud-creds
+# cloud-manager

+> We are working hard to automate these steps, but for the time being they are manual and absolutely necessary.

+Before your cloudscape can be initialized, **you will need to complete the following steps**.

+---

-Instructions on how to get your AWS access keys
+## Adding your AWS access keys

+Navigate to AWS and generate keys.

+Navigate to `cloud-manager` [secrets](https://github.com/dashg-labs/cloud-manager/settings/secrets/actions) and update the placeholders with your new keys.

+> AWS_ACCESS_KEY is the access key.
+> AWS_SECRET_KEY is the secret key.

+## Creating a PAT for cross-repo actions

 Instructions on how to set up PAT

-Instructions on where to save both in this repos secret

-<button>click here to update</button>